3STEB4N28/Hunter-Bot/README.md

 # Set Up Discord.js

 Firstly, you must change the keys in [Config.js](https://github.com/3STEB4N28/Hunter-Bot/blob/Discord.js/Config.js), and replace with your bot's keys.
+You can change any of te text that will be displayed when a error occurs.
+You can change the webhook IDs, Tokens by going to [/src/Utils/Util.js](https://github.com/3STEB4N28/Hunter-Bot/blob/Discord.js/src/Utils/Util.js).
+You can also check the event handler, and event files to change anything you'll like.

 # Giving Credits